pumpncode/sortatro/readme.md

 balatro mod that sorts stuff in menus

-currently just a POC, sorts jokers by alerted/discovered state
+currently just a POC, sorts everything in collection by alerted/discovered state